nronca/ClientServerPasswordDummyProgram/README.md

 # ClientServerPasswordDummyProgram
-Java project from college to teach encrypted communication between a server and client computer when sharing passwords
+Java project from college in 2015 to teach encrypted communication between a server and client computer when sharing passwords